aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account/using-terraform.md

 ```file hidePath=true
 manifests/../cluster/terraform/eks.tf
 ```
-## Create workshop environment with Terraform
+## Creating the workshop environment with Terraform

 For the given configuration, `terraform` will create the Workshop environment with the following:
 - Create a VPC across three availability zones